santiment/academy/src/docs/metrics/mean-coin-age/index.md

 ### Example (Mean Dollar Invested Age)

-Given there 100 tokens in existence:
+Given there are 100 tokens in existence:

 - 50 of them have age 10 days and the token's price was \$1 at that time
 - 50 of them have age 20 days and the token's price was \$2 at that time

 then the mean dollar invested age is:
 $$
 \frac{10 × 50 + 20 × 50}{50 × \$1 + 50 × \$2} = \frac{1500}{150} = 10\;\text{(coin-dollar days)}
 $$